- How do I change my email address?

 Third-party frameworks built from the native Mapbox Mobile SDKs are typically billed based on monthly active users.
 Apps built with other third-party frameworks are billed based on map views.

-Check out our Pricing page to see how many mobile users and map views are included in your plan.
+Read our Pricing page to see how many mobile users and map views are included in your plan.

 Here are examples of SDKs and frameworks and whether Mapbox tracks usage through mobile users or map views.